scaleoutsean/trident/README.md

 ## Deploy with `tridentctl`

-You may use the binary (it's for ARM64!) from Releases or - on x86_64 - use the official `tridentctl`.
+You may use the binary (it's for ARM64!) from Releases, you can build your own and extract `tridentctl` from the container, or - when deploying from x86_64 client - use the official `tridentctl` (x86_64) to deploy to ARM64.

 As mentioned in Release Notes, it is recommended to use [custom deployment](https://docs.netapp.com/us-en/trident-2204/trident-get-started/kubernetes-customize-deploy-tridentctl.html) and remove ASUP (autosupport) from it.